mariushobbhahn/mariushobbhahn.github.io/_posts/2020-11-22-Culture_game_theory.md

 #### ***One last note***

 If you have any feedback regarding anything (i.e. layout or opinions) please tell me in a constructive manner via your preferred means of communication.

+I want to thank Maria and Emil for their feedback and input.